In-patient luxury rehab center in Thailand

 Do schizophreniform disorders have a cure?

-Yes, schizophreniform disorder has a cure i.e., patients recover from symptoms of this mental illness within six months.
-Unlike other psychotic disorders, symptoms of the schizophreniform disorder are temporary.
-If they don’t go away within six months, it indicates a patient may have schizophrenia.
+If they don’t go away within six months, it indicates that a patient has schizophrenia.
 That means it’s possible to cure the symptoms and make them go away by taking medications and going to therapy regularly.

-In order to overcome the schizophreniform disorder, a patient needs to adhere to the recommended treatment protocol.
+In order to overcome schizophreniform disorder, a patient needs to adhere to the recommended treatment protocol.
 Keep in mind that even though the disorder is treatable, it puts a patient at a higher risk of other psychotic disorders.